 Be Alert towards Impersonators

-The first thing to have in your mind is to make sure that you know the person who you have given your personal information to.
-Giving personal information on the internet using social media websites or through mail is fine unless you know who you are talking to and you are the one to initiate the conversation.
+The first thing to have in your mind is to make sure that you know the person to who you have given your personal information.
+Giving personal information on the internet using social media websites or through the mail is fine unless you know who you are talking to and you are the one to initiate the conversation.
 When using emails, chances are high that you will receive emails that have malicious content that will suck your personal information out of you with yourself knowing nothing about it.
 If you happen to receive an email that says someone or a company claiming to have an account with you sending and asking for your personal information, do not give in to it.
-Instead, search the company name on the internet and verify it if it’s legit.
+Instead, search the company name on the internet and verify if it’s legit.
 If the email contains a link, do not click it immediately.
-It may be a suspicious website that cyber criminals use in phishing or a website that automatically downloads a malware into your computer or device.
+It may be a suspicious website that cybercriminals use in phishing or a website that automatically downloads malware into your computer or device.

 Safety Disposal of Personal Information

-Before disposing a computer, clear all the personal information that is stored or saved in your web browsers.
+Before disposing of a computer, clear all the personal information that is stored or saved in your web browsers.
 You can use a wipe utility program to overwrite the entire hard drive of your computer.
 If you are surfing using a mobile device, just press factory data reset in the setting of your device to get rid of the personal information you have on the device.
 You can also reset the web browsers and wipe out all personal data that is saved like usernames, emails, passwords of accounts.

 Keep your browser secure all the time because this is where almost all phishing activities happen.
 Using software that encrypts and scrambles information you send over the internet helps you, big time.
-Always notice the green “lock” icon in the status bar of your browser that means the information you send is safe during transmission.
+Always notice the green “lock” icon in the status bar of your browser which means the information you send is safe during transmission.
 It also means the website you’re on is safe and secured.

 Keep Your Password Private

 This is one of the basic data and personal information protection you can do.
-You should use strong passwords and be creative in creating it for example: “I want to see the Pacific Ocean” could be like this 1W2CtPo.
+You should use strong passwords and be creative in creating them for example: “I want to see the Pacific Ocean” could be like this 1W2CtPo.
 Also, using the same passwords for all your accounts is not advisable.
 Once a cyber-attacker knows just one of your passwords, that will be used to their advantage and it makes it easy for them to hack all your accounts.

 Avoid Oversharing on Social Networking Sites

-If you post too much in Facebook, Instagram, Twitter, and other social networking sites, an identity thief can find information about your life and they can and will be able to use it to answer challenge questions on your accounts to access your personal information as well as your money.
-Remember never to post your Social Security Number, address, phone number, or account numbers in publicly accessible sites.
+If you post too much on Facebook, Instagram, Twitter, and other social networking sites, an identity thief can find information about your life and they can and will be able to use it to answer challenge questions on your accounts to access your personal information as well as your money.
+Remember never to post your Social Security Number, address, phone number, or account numbers on publicly accessible sites.